mi-erasmusmc/aioli/README.md

-FAERS DRUG STANDARDIZER (AIOLI)
+AIOLI DRUG STANDARDIZER
 =======================

-**The FAERS drug standardizer is a tool to be used in combination with AEOLUS for a larger and more accurate mapping of the FEARS data to RxNORM CUIs and OMOP standard ingredient concept ids.
+**The AIOLI drug standardizer is a tool to be used in combination with AEOLUS for a larger and more accurate mapping of spontaneous reporting data (such as FAERS) to RxNORM CUIs and OMOP standard ingredient concept ids.
 It also allows for standardization to ATC rather than RxNorm.
 Principally it can fully replace the AEOLUS drug_mapping scripts.**

-Note:
-The master branch of this project should work, but the project as whole is still under construction.
-Contributions, comments and suggestions are very much welcome.

 ### REQUIREMENTS

 - Java and Maven

-- Aioli builds on the [AEOLUS](https://github.com/mi-erasmusmc/faersdbstats) system, so once you have used that to load the FEARS data up until the drug mapping section you can use this app to do the mapping, and then use the AEOLUS again for the final stats calculations.
+- Aioli builds on the [AEOLUS](https://github.com/mi-erasmusmc/faersdbstats) system, so once you have used that to load the FAERS data up until the drug mapping section you can use this app to do the mapping, and then use the AEOLUS again for the final stats calculations.

 - You will need the RxNORM database, in particular the RXNCONSO and RXNREL tables.
 The db is freely available